 Is Thrifty Traveler Premium Worth It?

-As a very frequent traveler, I'm a member of several paid flight deal services.
-(Like, I might have an addiction to cheap flights.)
-Each service has its pros and cons.
-But I find that Thrifty Traveler Premium does an excellent job of alerting subscribers to both cheap cash fares and points/miles deals.
+As a frequent traveler myself, I'm a member of several paid flight deal services.
+(Like, I might be addicted to cheap flights and award availability alerts.)
+Each service has its pros and cons, but I find that Thrifty Traveler Premium does an excellent job of alerting subscribers to both cheap cash fares and points/miles deals.

 Out of the services I subscribe to, Thrifty Traveler is often the first to find deals.
-When another subscription service finds a deal first, Thrifty Traveler is quick to alert its members.
-While that might (justifiably) ruffle feathers with other services, this makes Thrifty Traveler Premium+ the flight deal subscription service I recommend.
+When another subscription service finds a deal first, Thrifty Traveler quickly alerts its members to the same deal.
+While that might ruffle feathers with those competitors, this makes Thrifty Traveler Premium the one flight deal subscription service that covers it all.

 What Sets Thrifty Traveler Premium Apart